Fraasi/PDTapp/README.md

+### Something fucked up electron-prebuilt-compile and this shit isn't working, branched for debugging/posterity

 ## PDTapp personal desktop app (WIP)

 PDTapp is a 'little' side project to build a little personal desktop app with electron.